LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Real time data/Real-time-data-for-messaging.md

 **SOON TO BE OVERDUE** - displays the total number of conversations about to exceed the target response time in 5 minutes.

+**ACTIONABLE** - the actionable conversations are those in the queue that are pending immediate agent response.

-**UNASSIGNED** - displays the total number of conversations that are waiting to be assigned to an agent.
+**IN QUEUE** - displays the total number of conversations that are waiting to be assigned to an agent.

 **CSAT** - displays the customer satisfaction score, based on surveys that were completed in the last 12 hours.
 The calculation is (Total number of positive answers) / (Total number of answers).
 The data is retrieved from LivePerson's [Messaging Operations API](https://developers.liveperson.com/messaging-operations-api-overview.html).